Jira Advanced Roadmaps vs Timeline: Your Complete Guide

 An Overview of Jira Roadmap Benefits

 Atlassian’s Jira application offers two different built-in roadmaps: Timeline and Advanced Roadmaps (formerly known as Portfolio for Jira).
-The Timeline Roadmap is available with the free Jira plan, while Advanced Roadmaps is only available with a Premium or Enterprise subscription.
+The Timeline Roadmap is available with the free and Standard Jira plans, while Advanced Roadmaps is only available with a Premium or Enterprise subscription.

-There are also many Jira Roadmap add-ons that you can purchase.
-In addition, you can sync your Jira data in tools like Visor and create a color-coded Gantt chart as your roadmap.
+There are also many Jira Roadmap plug-ins that you can purchase (which typically require you to purchase a license for every Jira seat due to Atlassian’s pricing model for plug-ins).
+In addition, you can sync your Jira data in tools like Visor, which outside Jira, and create a color-coded roadmap.

 Confused yet?
 Don’t be.

-In the section below, I cover each of these options in greater dteail.
+In the section below, I cover each of these options in greater detail.
 But first, I’ll briefly showcase what they’re best for.

 The Benefits of Jira Roadmaps: